yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 As noted in {{?RFC3766}}, correcting for the emergence of a TWIRL machine would imply that 1024-bit DH keys yield about 65 bits of equivalent strength and that a 2048-bit DH key would yield about 92 bits of equivalent strength.

-With regard to ECDH keys, the IANA "EC Named Curve Registry" (within the "Transport Layer Security (TLS) Parameters" registry {{IANA_TLS}}) contains 160-bit elliptic curves that are considered to be roughly equivalent to only an 80-bit symmetric key {{ECRYPT-II}}.
+With regard to ECDH keys, the IANA "Supported Groups Registry" (former "EC Named Curve Registry", within the
+   "Transport Layer Security (TLS) Parameters" registry {{IANA_TLS}}) contains 160-bit elliptic curves that are considered to be roughly equivalent to only an 80-bit symmetric key {{ECRYPT-II}}.
 Curves of less than 192 bits SHOULD NOT be used.